Update June 3 2:36 pm ET: Apple has unveiled iOS 13. See our iOS 13 hub page for all of the new features.

 We've been expecting a original video service to launch in the TV app in 2019.
 Other subscription services, such as a to-be-announced magazine subscription feature, could also land somewhere in iOS 13.

 In another 9to5Mac report focused on improvements for developers, we learned about a couple of long-overdue features, including an API that will allow apps to pull "photos from external devices such as cameras and SD cards, without having to go through the Photos app."
-Third party apps will get more access to Siri, inlcuding commands for media playback, travel and voice calling.
+Third-party apps will get more access to Siri, inlcuding commands for media playback, travel and voice calling.

 The report also noted that augmented reality should be gaining major improvements this year, including "the ability to detect human poses" and support for stereo AR headsets and controllers with touch pads.
 Also, expect Apple Pay to soon support more transit services, as Apple's NFC is adding support for multiple new tag formats, including ISO7816, FeliCa and MiFare.

 On the goofier side of things, developer Steve Troughton-Smith (who's got a strong reputation for reliable leaks) tweeted that "It looks like iOS 13 might get some new Animoji: a cow, octopus, mouse, and an emoji face.
 That last one sounds like it has potential for shenanigans."
+Don't look for more augmented reality beyond that, as a Bloomberg report tipped that Apple's next big AR functions are scheduled for iOS 14 in 2020.

 Also, expect that iOS 13 will increase the duration of the length of the video captured by Live Photos, as the current 3-second duration may be too short for some.
 You'll also get the option to mute email conversations, for when you're on a thread you don't care about — a feature already available in Messages.